csaboka/spacechempatch/PATCHING.md

 The `INSTANCE` field of `Original` is just a convenience to get an Original reference.
 You can also write `(Original) null` and it will have the same effect.
 The passed value is ignored anyway.

-You can also keep the original for constructors.
-The idea is the same, but you'll need the constructor delegation syntax to call your original constructor instead of a normal method call.

 ## Limitations

 The following things don't work at the moment.
 If you need them, we can implement them for you.